 We believe the world is made better when everyone has the opportunity to explore the intersections of science, technology, and the humanities.
 Through our world-class education programs, unique library and artifact collections, engaging exhibits, and expert staff, we inspire a passion for innovation.

-The current exhibits will be open regular hours until Sunday, Dec.
-29. Beginning Saturday, Jan.
-4, the West Winds mansion will be open to the public Saturdays and Sundays from 11 a.m. to 4 p.m. with new Science Studios each month!
+The West Winds mansion is open to the public Saturdays and Sundays from 11 a.m. to 4 p.m. with new Science Studios each month!
 The West Winds Mansion will also be available for private rentals throughout the project.

 The Bakken Museum Renovation